Model Metadata

 The naming follows Ultralytics conventions: yolov5 and yolov8 include the 'v' prefix, while yolo11 and yolo26 do not (Ultralytics dropped the 'v' starting with YOLO11).

-When decoder_version is yolo26:
+When decoder_version is yolo26 and model.end2end: true:

 - The model uses one-to-one matching heads with NMS embedded in the architecture